maugenst/pagetojson/README.md

 blown shell or the little project just needed for his use case.

 So ... it basically converts just parts that are known yet into an Object Array of JSON objects.
+This list will grow over the time, so feel free to attend here and add your own 'tagname'tojson which will be added to the dependencies list.

 ## Installation